Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

-# Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list
-My name is <a href ="https://www.linkedin.com/in/rachelirabor/">Rachel Irabor</a>, and I’m an MVP for Microsoft Business Application, Power Platform and Dynamics 365 CRM developer and trainer.
-I love to document what I have learned or encountered.

-Subscribe for the latest <a href ="https://www.linkedin.com/newsletters/ms-business-applications-7056225625308553216/">newsletters</a> and <a href = https://rachelirabor8.medium.com>articles</a> from my Medium and LinkedIn accounts.
+# Save the data and attachment of an-item from a SharePoint list to another SharePoint list

-If you're working on a solution to save an attachment file from one SharePoint List to another, or need to save the data and attachment of an item from a SharePoint list to a different SharePoint list, check out this blog post.
+Working on a solution to save an attachment file from one SharePoint List to another, or need to save the data and attachment of an item from a SharePoint list to a different SharePoint list, check out this blog post.

+In this blog post, I will show how you can use Power Automate to save an item and attachment from SharePoint list A to SharePoint list B